ANNarchy/ANNarchy/docs/manual/Simulation.rst

 .. warning::

     The structure of the network must of course be the same as when the file was saved: number of populations, neurons and projections.
 The neuron and synapse types must define the same variables.
 If a variable was saved but does not exist anymore, it will be skipped.
-If the variable did not exist, its actual value will be reinitialized!
+If the variable did not exist, its current value will be kept, what can lead to crashes.

 ``load()`` also accepts the ``populations`` and ``projections`` boolean flags (for example if you want to load only the synaptic weights but not restore the neural variables).